HMS-Core/hms-computer-graphics-demo/samples/huawei-cg-plugin-cpp-demo/README.md

 　　　　(3) Add libs/armeabi-v7a/libPluginInterface.so in SDK to your own project(PluginSdk/libs/armeabi-v7a).<br>

 　　2. Check whether the NDK development environment is ready, recommand version r21 or higher.<br>
-　　3. Configure the build.bat, set you own NDK_TOOLS path.<br>
+　　3. Configure the build.bat, set your own NDK_TOOLS path.<br>
 　　4. Execute build.bat to generate the plugin.<br>

 ## Supported Environments